Marijuana Addiction: Signs, Causes, Risks Factors, Effects And Treatment

 Marijuana addiction is a condition marked by an intense urge to use marijuana despite its adverse effects.
 Also known as cannabis use disorder, it is similar to other substance use disorders in terms of its development, characteristics, and consequences.

-A Marijuana addict is unable to control the urge or consumption, even while the effects are manifesting.
-Some users experience mild symptoms of the abuse, while others may struggle with severe addiction.
+A person struggling with marijuana addiction is unable to control the urge or consumption, even while the effects are manifesting.
+Some users experience mild symptoms of the abuse, while others struggle with severe addiction.

 As reported in the 2021 National Survey on Drug Use and Health, approximately 16.3 million people) had a Marijuana addiction in the last 12 months.